Mesothelioma Treatment

 - Respiratory therapy

-The best way to treat mesothelioma is based on the type and stage of the cancer, as well as the patient’s overall health.
-One of your top priorities after getting a diagnosis is finding a skilled doctor and a good cancer center.
-You’ll want to do this right away, since treatment works better when you start it sooner.
+The best way to treat mesothelioma is based on the type and stage of the cancer, as well as your overall health.
+Finding a skilled doctor and a top cancer center can be critical steps in getting the care you need.

-Receiving a mesothelioma diagnosis can be really tough for you and your loved ones.
-Don’t forget that treatment options are out there, and our Patient Advocates are here to help you navigate the next steps in your journey.
+Receiving a mesothelioma diagnosis can be overwhelming for you and your loved ones.
+Patient Advocates are here to help you navigate the next steps in your journey and match you with the best experts in mesothelioma treatment.

 In addition to offering support in finding mesothelioma specialists, our Patient Advocates can help you with insurance, file VA claims and access other resources to cover treatment costs.
 They can also schedule appointments and share information about clinical trials for new and emerging treatments.